Cheungo/3D-Model-EPQ/README.md

 2. Use keyboard keys 'W A S D' to move around the world.

 *Please do not delete, rename or move any of the files in this folder or else the program cannot be executed*

+Many thanks to Joey de Vries for his amazing content on http://learnopengl.com/.
+I have learned so much about OpenGL and could not have completed this project without his resouces!